Wildlife Filmmaking Course on the Isle of Mull.

 “Thanks for a FAB week and will hopefully now put what I have learnt about story telling into practice.”
 George.

-We run courses throughout the year and can also provide one to one residential workshops.
+We run courses throughout the year.
 Please email me for more information.

 Includes: Accommodation at Clachan Cottage, bed linen, log burner, home cooked evening meal, glass of wine, packed lunch, breakfast (cooked or continental).
 Guiding, teaching, RIB, drone pilot, camera and editing equipment, travel whilst on the island.
 Mentoring of short film prior and after the course to final edit.
 Use of binoculars, scopes, radios and portable hides.

 Please note: Courses will run whatever the weather but your safety remains priority.
 Fees are non refundable unless we have to cancel the course.
 Travelling to the island is your responsibility, we are not responsible for any crossing cancellations.